New Zealand pound: Banknotes

 Between 1852 and 1856, the Colonial Bank of Issue was the only banknote issuing body.
 Public distrust of these notes soon led to their redemption with Union Bank notes.
 The discovery of gold in 1861 encouraged competing banks into New Zealand leading to a variety of note issue.
 By 1924, public demand for convenience in usage led to the six remaining issuing banks agreeing a "Uniform" standard size and colour for each denomination.

 When the Reserve Bank of New Zealand was established on 1 August 1934 by the Reserve Bank of New Zealand Act 1933, it became the sole issuer of notes.
 This government agency introduced notes for 10/–, £1, £5 and £50.
 In 1940, £10 notes were added.
 Only two series of £1 notes were printed.
 The first (1934–40) featured the portrait of Matutaera Te Pukepuke Te Paue Te Karato Te-a-Pōtatau Tāwhiao, the second (1940–67) featured Captain James Cook.

-Notes in circulation when the dollar was introduced were: